Bringing Agent-Native Observability to SigNoz

 Bringing observability into your coding agents through MCP enables interfaces that were earlier not possible.
 You can use AI agents to connect dots using data from different aspects of your business and get intelligent insights.
 One customer rightly put it, “This goes well beyond SigNoz.”

-A surprise use case that we saw with one of our customers is that our MCP server has lowered the entry barrier to interact and understand observability data.
-And it is now being used by teams like customer support to gather context that helps them serve their users better.
+A surprise use case we saw with one of our customers is that our MCP server made observability data easier for non-engineering teams to use.
+It is now being used by teams like customer support to gather context that helps them serve their users better.

-Apart from MCP server, we’re also working on a few other things that will help you harness AI intelligence.
-Our AI assistant(currently in beta) will introduce a conversational layer inside the SigNoz UI, letting you explore data quickly and build dashboards and alerts from the chat interface itself.
+Apart from our MCP server, we’re also working on a few other things that will help you use AI across observability workflows.
+Our AI Assistant, currently in beta, will introduce a conversational layer inside the SigNoz UI, letting you explore data quickly and build dashboards and alerts from the chat interface itself.

 Foundations of good observability start with what data you collect.
 We’re also working actively on shipping skills that will help you instrument your applications well.
-AI agents can learn your team's conventions, rules and pattern that will then enable coding agents to instrument new code the way your team would.
+AI agents can learn your team's conventions, rules, and patterns that will then enable coding agents to instrument new code the way your team would.
 Which metrics matter, which fields explode the bill, which tracing patterns hold up at scale.

-With SigNoz letting you harness AI intelligence, you can focus more on things that matter for your users.
+With SigNoz bringing AI into observability workflows, you can focus more on things that matter for your users.
 But this brings up a question we keep getting asked.

 So, are humans still needed for observability in the agentic era?